The US reopening is coming, but ‘normal’ is still a ways off

 “After an initial pop to growth, when businesses do reopen, it’s going to be a slog until there’s a vaccine,” said Mark Zandi, chief economist at Moody’s Analytics.
 “I think there’s going to be a lot of cautious people and therefore a lot of cautious businesses.”

 For most people, the new coronavirus causes mild or moderate symptoms.
-For some, especially older adults and people with existing health problems, it can cause more severe illness and death.
+For some, especially older adults and people with existing health problems, it can cause more severe illness and lead to death.
 And while many point to a vaccine as the surest path to normal, public health experts see another way that’s no less daunting: millions more tests, 100,000 or more health workers to track and isolate those exposed to COVID-19, and a seamless data network to coordinate the effort.

-The U.S. is far from implementing any of this.
+The U.S. is far from implementing this.
 So in the absence of a vaccine or other reassuring measures — and in the face of a threat that is largely invisible — how will Americans believe that it’s safe to go out again?

 “You know when a flood is there and when it’s gone,” says Steven Taylor, a professor at The University of British Columbia who wrote “The Psychology of Pandemics.”
 He predicts confidence will return when people see others hugging, shaking hands and crowding into elevators — and not getting sick.

-While Taylor believes most people will adapt quickly to returning to normal or the “new normal,” he notes that some calamities like the Great Depression have caused lasting changes to habits.
+While Taylor believes most people will bounce back quickly, he notes that some calamities like the Great Depression have caused lasting changes to habits.

 What will fade and what will survive after the coronavirus?
 Friday nights in restaurants where the tables are just a few inches apart, jostling for space in sweaty nightclubs, a peck-on-the-cheek hello?
 What about sleepaway camp and freshmen bunking together in dorms and the ever-shrinking seats in economy class?